 A rapid entry into force of the European Child Guarantee and expand its political and fiscal space.
 Negotiations are ongoing and all efforts must be made to ensure that it becomes an integral part of EU policy.
 This includes a dedicated budget of 20 billion Euros and binding financing commitments for the Member States in their ESF+ national programmes.

-The development of an investments ecosystem for European children starting with a correct planning of the Next Generation EU funding.
+The development of an investment ecosystem for European children starts with the correct planning of the Next Generation EU funding.
 The Child Union should become a fundamental pillar in Europe’s recovery strategy.
-This requires re-calibrating National Recovery Plans towards the care services of Europe’s future generations.
+This requires re-calibrating National Recovery Plans for the care services of Europe’s future generations.

 Guaranteed equal access to quality and inclusive early childhood education and care for all.
 European law should ensure child rights and legal entitlements with universal and affordable public provisions for all and dedicated resources for disadvantaged and at-risk children

-“Europe’s greatest fragility is the undermining of welfare which is leading to increasing inequalities and have made our society more vulnerable to economic, environmental, and health crises.
+“Europe’s greatest fragility is the undermining of welfare which is leading to increasing inequalities and has made our society more vulnerable to economic, environmental, and health crises.
 The COVID-19 pandemic has posed new and dramatic challenges to vulnerable households.
 As experts, activists and policymakers we think that it is time to raise Europe’s ambitions and put forward this strong call for a Child Union.
-This expresses the demand to the EU to raise to the expectations of its citizens and ensure wellbeing not only through Banking Union, Capital Markets Union, Energy Union and other economic cooperation, but through a Social Union that has a strong mandate on the wellbeing of every child.”
+This expresses the demand to the EU to raise the expectations of its citizens and ensure well-being not only through Banking Union, Capital Markets Union, Energy Union and other economic cooperation but through a Social Union that has a strong mandate on the well-being of every child.”

-A Study led by FEPS and partners finds that European 0 to 3 years old children from the bottom 40% socio-economic status are about 15% more likely to attain average scores once teenagers, if they have access to childcare at the age of 1 or 2.
-The Study indicates that unless we provide quality and inclusive services, care and education in early years in Europe remains a means for children from better off households to achieve their best potential rather than a means to reduce inequalities and eradicate social exclusion.
+A Study led by FEPS and partners finds that European 0 to 3 years old children from the bottom 40% socio-economic status are about 15% more likely to attain average scores once teenagers if they have access to childcare at the age of 1 or 2.
+The Study indicates that unless we provide quality and inclusive services, care and education in the early years in Europe remains a means for children from better-off households to achieve their best potential rather than a means to reduce inequalities and eradicate social exclusion.

 This is a joint initiative coordinated by: the Foundation for European Progressive Studies (FEPS), S&D Members of the European Parliament, the Party of European Socialists (PES), PES Group in the European Committee of the Regions, Pablo Iglesias Foundation (ES), Progresiva Društvo (SI), the Institute for Social Democracy (HU), Reggio Children (IT) and Save the Children Italy.

-Full txt of the call and list of the more than 300 signatories available in this link, divided in different categories: European politicians, national politicians, civil society and academia.
+Full text of the call and a list of the more than 400 signatories are available in this link, divided into different categories: European politicians, national politicians, civil society and academia.